Glasgow civil servant claimed equality policy was 'attack on white people'

 The question was later restored before the staff session took place, on June 16, but the civil servant claimed the fact they had been temporarily removed amounted to direct discrimination.

-Three days later the permanent under-secretary for the MoD, Stephen Lovegrove issued a communication to all staff saying comments made about race and discrimination had been "disappointing" and had caused distress to colleagues.
+Three days later Stephen Lovegrove, permanent under-secretary for the MoD, issued a communication to all staff saying comments made about race and discrimination had been "disappointing" and had caused distress to colleagues.

 It noted that most of these comments had been posted anonymously.

-They included that white Britons needed to be recognised as different within their own network, that any focus on diversity was at odds with fairness in general and that there is no implicit or explicit prejudice in the MoD.
+They included the assertion that white Britons needed to be recognised as "different within their own network", that any focus on diversity was at odds with fairness in general and that there is no implicit or explicit prejudice in the MoD.

 Mr Lovegrove said the statements had no place in the MoD and anyone who made offensive or discriminatory comments would be subject to disciplinary action.